Is Mitacs Elevate open to fellows in any academic discipline?

 I won’t have defended my PhD by the application deadline.
 Can I still apply?

-What universities are eligible for Mitacs Elevate?
+What academic institutions are eligible for Mitacs Elevate?

 If my academic supervisor must contribute funds, how is this administered?

 If your situation requires an annual $5,000 contribution from your academic supervisor, Mitacs requires confirmation of these funds at the time of the application (budget section of the proposal form).
 Funds are not required to come directly to Mitacs.

 If you are successful, your academic institution will be required to indicate the account number the funds are in, and that the academic institution is prepared to report on the funds, as part of the fellowship funding, with a Form 300 or annual statement of account outlining the use of funds to support the fellow.
 This confirmation will be sent with a Provisional Notice of Award at the time the results are announced.

 I received my PhD from an international academic institution, am I still eligible for the program?

 Yes.
 We accept PhD graduates from international academic institutions for this program.

 I currently hold an NSERC/CIHR/SSHRC or Mitacs Accelerate postdoctoral scholarship.
 Am I eligible?

 You are eligible to apply for the program; however, you may not hold a Mitacs Elevate award at the same time as any other federal, provincial, territorial, or Mitacs grant or scholarship.